ausaccessfed/dev-portal/docs/_openid-connect-integration/02-attributes.md

 duration: 1
 ---

-These are the attributes/claims Central can provide to a Relying Party (RP) currently:
+These are the attributes/claims our OpenID Provider (OP) can provide to a Relying Party (RP) currently:

 <table class="table table-striped">
   <thead>